jwyang/face-alignment/README.md

 (1) First of all, we need prepare datasets, such as afw, lfpw, helen, ibug, etc. All these can be downloaded freely from http://ibug.doc.ic.ac.uk/resources/facial-point-annotations.

-(2) For training, run train_model.m with appropriate dataset name.
-Before that, define dbnames as {'Dataset_a', 'Dataset_b', ..., } for input.
+(2) For training, initialize variable dbnames as {'Dataset_a', 'Dataset_b', ..., }, then run train_model in command line window.

-(3) For testing, run test_model.m with dataset name dbnames and pre-trained model as input.
+(3) For testing, run test_model in command line window after having obtained trained model.
+Please remember to initialize dbnames to be the names of dataset you would like to test on.

 Dependencies